KULeuvenNeuromechanics/MuscleRedundancySolver/README.md

 Several software packages are needed to run the program:

-- The OpenSim MATLAB interface is used to generate the inputs to the optimal control problem based on a scaled OpenSim model and the solution of inverse kinematics (providing the solution of inverse dynamics is optional).
+- The OpenSim MATLAB interface is used to generate the inputs to the optimal control problem based on a scaled OpenSim model and the solution of inverse kinematics.
 To this aim, install OpenSim and set up the OpenSim MATLAB interface (OpenSim: https://simtk.org/frs/?group_id=91, OpenSim API: http://simtk-confluence.stanford.edu:8080/display/OpenSim/Scripting+with+Matlab).
 - Casadi is used for nonlinear optimization and algorithmic differentiation (https://web.casadi.org/).

 ## Main Function